zpeng11/JupyterNotebookOnARC/README.md

 # Jupyter Notebook on Ucalgary ARC server
-This instruction will guide you through how to develop Jupyter Notebook on ARC and access it from local machine.
+This instruction will guide you through how to deploy Jupyter Notebook on ARC and access it from local machine.

 ## Abstract
 Ucalgary ARC server provides powerful computational hardware to handle Machine Learning tasks.